largehadroncollider/defcon-guide/DEF CON Guide.md

 Be only a reasonable, responsible amount of stupid, in a way that doesn’t harm others.
 Las Vegas offers you wide ranging opportunities to part with your money, but sleeping in a jail cell isn’t cool.
 The casinos own most of the strip sidewalks, so you can "not publicly" ;) intoxicate yourself.
 Also, Nevada has legalized marijuana; be aware that casinos and hotels often have policies prohibiting smoking marijuana on their premises.
 Your mileage may vary.
 Having fun is neat, but both of these substances/together along with exhaustion and other things in Vegas can impair your ability to control yourself/remember things/resist Social Engineering/not barf in the hotel room sink/make good decisions.
 In other words, **YOUR CHOICES HAVE CONSEQUENCES.** Balance the amount of fun you have with your personal threat profile, and use the battle buddy system *always.* (Never drink alone!)

 Hacking is cool, committing crimes is not.
 Know about US computer crime laws!
 Do not hack anything that you do not have permission to hack.
 Do not disgrace your hacker family by committing crimes and smearing the excellent DEF CON name. **Do not fuck with/attack/go "back of house"/hack the casinos!** DEF CON wants to come back next year.
-Your not being shitty allows for our future shenanigans.
+You not being shitty allows for our future shenanigans.

 # Surviving Las Vegas/What to Bring